mapschool/mapschool/README.md

 ##### Raster Formats

-There are a variety of raster formats that aim to compact data and make it accessible fast for analysis and display.
-Some of them have parts in common with image formats, like [GeoTIFF](http://trac.osgeo.org/geotiff/) and JPEG2000.
-Raster data formats are essentially smart ways to pack pixels into a small amount of space, as well as data that specifies the relationship between pixels and places on earth.
+Raster formats that aim to compact data and make it accessible fast for analysis and display.
+Some of them are geospatially-enabled versions of common image formats, [GeoTIFF](http://trac.osgeo.org/geotiff/) and JPEG2000.

+Internally, raster data formats manage two tasks - packing data into pixels, and then storing the relationship between those pixels and actual places on the globe - the 'extent' of the data.

 ## Vector

 ![](img/vector_types.png)

-**Vector** data is more like a PDF or a math equation: instead of pixels, vector data has points and lines defined in math.
-So zooming in on vector data makes the features larger, but at no point do they become pixellated, since there are no pixels in play here.
+**Vector** data stores basic geometries rather than pixel data.
+No matter how much you 'zoom in' on vector data, there's no point at which it becomes pixellated, since the data stored is composed of geometrical points and lines, and only converted into an image when necessary.

-Vector data is how you'd store roads, buildings, points of interest, or other things that have some place in the world.
+Vector data is used to store roads, buildings, points of interest, and other things that have some place in the world.

 ##### Vector Formats

 The most established vector format is the [Shapefile](http://en.wikipedia.org/wiki/Shapefile) - a simple, file-based format that awkwardly spreads the necessary data between four separate file - `.shp`, `.prj`, `.shx`, and `.dbf`.
 Shapefiles are binary data, so opening them in a text editor won't show anything accessible.
-They're efficient and common, but have limitations - for instance, attribute data in shapefiles can't have field names longer than ten letters.

 [GeoJSON](http://geojson.org/) and [TopoJSON](https://github.com/mbostock/topojson) are two newer formats based on [JSON](http://www.json.org/) text encoding.
 Being text-based, they're simpler to implement in software than Shapefiles - so they've caught on with new web software.